hbctraining/Intro-to-shell-flipped/lessons/05_shell-scripts_variable.md

 ## Learning Objectives

 * Capture previous commands into a shell script
-* Understanding variables and their use case
+* Understanding variables and the different use cases
-* Extracting useful text from a filename to create a prefix
+* Illustrate the use of variables in a shell script

 ## Shell scripts

 By this point on the workshop you have been introduced to a number of commands to interrogate your data.
-To demonstrate the function of each we have run the commands one at a time at the command prompt.
+To demonstrate the function of each command we have run them one at a time at the command prompt.
 The command prompt is useful for testing out commands and also performing simple tasks like exploring and organizing the filesystem.
-When we are running analyses which require a series of tasks to be run and sometimes repeat these tasks on multiple files, there is a more efficent way to do this using shell scripts.
+When we are running analyses which require a series of tasks to be run, there is a more efficent way to do this using shell scripts.

 Shell scripts are **text files that contain commands we want to run**.
 In this lesson we will introduce you to shell scripts by providing a simple example one.
-We will then introduce a few related concepts which will in turn help us to create a more advanced shell script example.
+We will also introduce bash variables and their use case with a more advanced shell script example.

 ### A simple script